johadi/getPrimes/README.md

 # How to run the program
 To run the program, follow the following steps:

-1. `npm install` to install the project dependencies basend on package.json file in the project
+1. `npm install` to install the project dependencies based on package.json file in the project
 2. `npm run test` to test the project test cases
 3. `node src/primes.js` to run the project itself.